-Bundoran RNLI to host Emergency Services Open Day

-The volunteer crew of Bundoran RNLI Lifeboat will host an open day at the lifeboat station which will also incorporate an Emergency Services Open Day.
+Bundoran RNLI to host emergency services open day

+The event is free of charge and will take place on the pier at West End, Bundoran from 1 to 4pm on Sunday, August 21

-The volunteer crew of Bundoran RNLI Lifeboat will host an open day at the lifeboat station which will also incorporate an Emergency Services Open Day.
+The volunteer crew of Bundoran RNLI Lifeboat will host an open day at the lifeboat station which will also incorporate an emergency services open day, later this month.

-On the day, subject to operational requirements, the volunteer crew of the lifeboat as well as representatives from locally based emergency services including the National Ambulance Service, An Garda Siochana, Bundoran Fire & Rescue and Donegal Bay Community First Responders will be on hand to talk to members of the public about the service that they provide and display some of the lifesaving equipment that they use during a callout.
+On the day the volunteer crew of the lifeboat and representatives of locally based emergency services including the National Ambulance Service, An Garda Siochana, Bundoran Fire and Rescue and Donegal Bay Community First Responders, will be on hand to talk to members of the public about the service that they provide and display some of the lifesaving equipment that they use during a callout.

+Organiser of the event, volunteer Lifeboat press officer Shane Smyth said the event was first held in 2019 and it had hoped to make it an annual event.
+“We hope that this year will be the start of that,” he said.

 Subscribe or register today to discover more from DonegalLive.ie